Careless vs Dangerous Driving – 21 Examples & Key Differences

 - Driving even when you feel as sleepy as a sloth

 - Driving without a GPS car camera that can serve as your protection and security from other irresponsible motorists

 - Flashing lights multiple times, repeatedly, to command other cars to give way

-- Driving with other distractions like food and cigarette – stop for a minute and do your thing
+- Driving with other distractions like food and cigarettes – stop for a minute and do your thing

-- Over usage of the overtaking lane even unnecessary
+- Overuse of the overtaking lane even unnecessary

 - Flexing your full beam lights all the time